Better Humidity Control

 Generally the thermostat used to control an FCU does not have the AUTO or DRY MODE function that is usually available on split-type air conditioners.
 This is a problem in hot and humid climates where consistently high humidity can lead to issues of mold and musty smells

-During normal cycling of the FCU, the fan is always on during both the ON and OFF parts of the cycle.
+During normal cycling of the FCU, the blower is always on during both the ON and OFF parts of the cycle.
 The problem with this is that at the end of the ON cycle the water remaining on the coil is evaporated and water vapor is blown back into the room and the humidity quickly rises again.